THE FRIENDS OF TANKERTON BAY

 David, Marilyn, & Viv

-For The Friends of Tankerton Bay (FOTB)
+for The Friends of Tankerton Bay

 Meet at the Lifeguard Hut on the Beach Front, adjacent to Tankerton West.